RaouiAbd/RaouiAbd/README.md

-- 👋 Hi, I’m @RaouiAbd
+  Hi, I’m software engineer
-- 👀 I’m a full stack developper(Spring-boot-React)
+  I’m a full stack developer.
-- 🌱 I’m currently a computer science student at Mohamadia School of engeneering.
+  I’m currently working on some exciting projects using the latest technologies in the world.